-However, factors such as nerves or just a lack of organisation can jeopardise this and there are certain common job interview mistakes that you want to do your best to avoid.
+However, factors such as nerves or just a lack of organization can jeopardize this and there are certain common job interview mistakes that you want to do your best to avoid.
 Making any one of these can hurt your chances of getting the job or have the employer hire another candidate who didn’t make these common job interview mistakes.

 1. Looking sloppy